 More transparency and simplicity: Setting the standard in pharmacy care

-Reducing prior authorizations
+Reducing overall prior authorizations

-This will help keep patients on their medications, reduce workload for physicians and pharmacists and reduce costs for clients who will no longer have to pay administrative fees for unnecessary reauthorizations.
+This will help keep patients on their medications, reduce administrative workload for physicians and pharmacists and reduce costs for clients who will no longer have to pay administrative fees for unnecessary reauthorizations.

 Modernizing pharmacy payment models

 Pharmacies across the United States are paying more for many drugs due to rising prices set by pharmaceutical companies.
-To help pharmacies increase their ability to maintain high quality care for patients, Optum Rx will align payment models more closely to the costs pharmacies may face due to manufacturer pricing actions.
+To help pharmacies increase their ability to maintain high-quality care for patients, Optum Rx will align payment models more closely to the costs pharmacies may face due to manufacturer pricing actions.
 This change will help more than 24,000 independent community pharmacies in Optum Rx's network and ensure consumers have more consistent prices for drugs.

 "Our pharmacists are critical partners in care and often the most consistent health care provider for the patients and communities they serve.
 This move by Optum Rx is a significant step forward in changing the reimbursement model for our pharmacies, who continue to struggle with the rising costs of medications.
 EPN is committed to working alongside Optum Rx in their efforts of addressing reimbursement issues that plague pharmacies nationwide.”